oluwakayodemike/EnDe-Crypt/README.md

 - `file_path`: The path to the file to be decrypted.
 - `output_file`: The path to save the decrypted file.

-## Usage Examples

-- Encrypting a file:
-  - Run the script, choose 'encrypt' as the action.
-  - Enter the path to the file you want to encrypt.
-  - The script will generate an encryption key and save the encrypted file with the "_encrypt" suffix added to the original file name.

-- Decrypting a file:
-  - Run the script, choose 'decrypt' as the action.
-  - Enter the path to the file you want to decrypt.
-  - Provide the encryption key used during encryption.
-  - The script will decrypt the file and save the decrypted version with the "_decrypt" suffix added to the original file name.

 ## Using the Console.
 ### Encrypting:
 ```